University of Oxford

 A:

-As per data curated from an unofficial source, the Oxford Law School employment rate stands at 84%, after 15 months of pursing studies at the institute.
+According to unofficial source, Oxford Law School employment rate is 60%, after 15 months of pursing studies at institute.

-The institute's graduates are known to attract the attention of some of the best private firms & government agencies, thanks to their industry-standard skills in their respective areas of studies.
+Institute's graduates are known to attract attention of some best private firms & government agencies, thanks to their industry-standard skills in respective areas of studies.

 Q: What salary do Oxford Law graduates earn?